frankshearar/Home/Submitting-Bugs-and-Suggestions.md

 Before embarking on any significant pull request, please ask a maintainer if the scope of the pull request would be reasonable to merge into the project.
 Otherwise you can potentially waste a lot of time working on something that might not be relevant to the project’s goals.

 While creating a pull request, please also include the intent for which you'd like the changes to land.
-By default, we ask that you pull against the `master` branch.
+By default, we ask that you pull against the `dev` branch.
 However if you'd like to see a change in the next service release or preview release of Visual Studio, please communicate with a maintainer of this project to understand if the changes will be able to make the intended release.

 ## Contributing Fixes
 If you are interested in fixing issues and contributing directly to the code base, please see the document [[Contribute To NuGet|Contribute-to-NuGet]].